Neargye/magic_enum/doc/limitations.md

 * `MAGIC_ENUM_RANGE_MAX` / `MAGIC_ENUM_RANGE_MIN` does not affect the maximum number of enum flags.

-* If an enum is declared as a flag enum, then it will not reflect the value of zero.
+* If an enum is declared as a flag enum, its zero value will not be reflected.

 ## Enum Range